-The pressure sensitivity feature is useful when drawing and sketching, so you don’t have press hard on the screen all the time.
-You can tilt the Apple Pencil to shade on the screen, the way you would do with a traditional pencil on a paper.
+The pressure sensitivity feature is useful when drawing and sketching, so you don’t have to press hard on the screen all the time.
+You can tilt the Apple Pencil to shade the screen, the way you would do with a traditional pencil on paper.
 You can also use the tilt function to draw calligraphic letters.

 Apple Pencil also has a double-tap function.
 It is up to the app developers to decide on what the double-tap function does.
 This function triggers the eraser in most apps except for the Notes app.
 The Notes app allows you to change the function to different ones.
 They are:

 - You can switch between the current and last used tool to show the color palate.

 - You can switch from the current tool to the eraser.